Journey Malibu offers a comprehensive Ambien Abuse Rehab program to address both the physical and the mental effects of ambien abuse

-Side effects of Ambien may include the more common headache, constipation, and dry mouth; the more serious fast or irregular heartbeat, skin rash, itching, and fever; and severe medical (chest pain, difficulty breathing) and psychological (confusion, depression, abnormal behavioral changes) side effects.
+Side effects of Ambien may include the more common headache, constipation, and dry mouth; the more serious fast or irregular heartbeat, skin rash, itching, and fever; and severe pertains to psychiatric care (chest pain, difficulty breathing) and psychological (confusion, depression, abnormal behavioral changes) side effects.

 People who take too much Ambien may experience an overdose and become excessively drowsy or even slip into a light coma.
 Sometimes this is the intended effect for users who purposefully take far greater than the intended amount; however it is very dangerous.
 The symptoms of overdose are more severe if the person is also taking other central nervous system (CNS) depressant drugs and can prove fatal.